Dyad (music)

 All dyads within an octave on C.

 In music, a dyad (less commonly, diad) is a set of two notes or pitches.
 The notes of a dyad can be played simultaneously or in succession.
 Notes played in succession form a melodic interval; notes played simultaneously form a harmonic interval.

 Dyads can be classified by the interval between the notes.
 For example, the interval between C and E (four half steps) is a major third, which can imply a C major chord, made up of the notes C, E and G.

-In a triadic context chords with omitted thirds may be considered "indeterminate" triads.

 Melodic and harmonic intervals, respectively above and below.